agherzan/andrei.gherzan.com/_posts/2019-07-12-uboot-on-rpi.md

 ---
 layout:	braindump
-title: u-boot on Raspberry Pi (including RPi 4)
+title: U-Boot on Raspberry Pi (including RPi 4)
-description: Chain u-boot in the boot process of a Raspberry Pi
+description: Chain U-Boot in the boot process of a Raspberry Pi (including Raspberry Pi 4)
-excerpt: Chain u-boot in the boot process of a Raspberry Pi
+excerpt: Chain U-Boot in the boot process of a Raspberry Pi (including Raspberry Pi 4)
 category: linux
 image: /assets/img/rpi-logo.png
 ---